DeveloperDunne/sports-snaps_frontend/README.md

 ### Like Page

-the Like page will show all of the psts the regisistered user has liked.
+the Like page will show all of the posts the registered user has liked.

 ### Profile Page

 ![Sign in](./README-Images/profile.webp)

-This page will proved all information about a user.
+This page will provide all information about a user.
 If you are the the user of the profile you have the option to amend details.

 ### Future Features

 Features I would have liked to implement but did not get time to would be a notification feature where authorized users would be notified when someone that they follow posts a new photo.

-I would also liked to added more styling to the overall look of the site however I just ran out of time.
+I would also liked to add more styling to the overall look of the site however I just ran out of time.

 ## Technologies Used